DEET: Interactions

+Damage to materials

-DEET is an effective solvent, and may dissolve some watch crystals, plastics, rayon, spandex, other synthetic fabrics, and painted or varnished surfaces including nail polish.
+Unlike icaridin, DEET is an effective solvent and may dissolve some watch crystals, plastics, rayon, spandex, other synthetic fabrics, and painted or varnished surfaces, including nail polish.
 It also may act as a plasticizer by remaining inside some formerly hard plastics, leaving them softened and more flexible.
 DEET is incompatible with rayon, acetate, or dynel clothing.

-Effects on the environment
+Environmental impact

 Though DEET is not expected to bioaccumulate, it has been found to have a slight toxicity for fresh-water fish such as rainbow trout and tilapia, and it also has been shown to be toxic for some species of freshwater zooplankton.
 DEET has been detected at low concentrations in water bodies as a result of production and use, such as in the Mississippi River and its tributaries, where a 1991 study detected levels varying from 5 to 201 ng/L.

-A 1975 study analyzed the effects of DEET on communities of freshwater organisms native to Chinese waterways and found that compared to other commercial insect repellants, DEET was moderately toxic to aquatic organisms.
+A 1975 study analyzed the effects of DEET on communities of freshwater organisms native to Chinese waterways and found that DEET was moderately toxic to aquatic organisms compared to other commercial insect repellants.
 The most-at-risk organisms were algae colonies which often experienced "significant biomass decline and community composition shift[s]" when exposed to DEET at 500 ng/L.

+DEET is biodegraded by fungi into products less toxic to zooplankton.
+It degrades well under aerobic conditions, but poorly and slowly under anaerobic conditions.

+Mechanism of action

+DEET is thought to provide protection from mosquitos via two pathways, both by confusing or inhibiting mosquito odorant receptors at a distance, and by being repellant to mosquito chemoreceptors upon contact because of the bitterness of DEET.
+The exact mechanisms are still being researched, but the two most likely hypotheses are the "smell and avoid hypothesis" (that DEET has an unpleasant odor to insects), and the "bewilderment hypothesis" (that smelling DEET confuses insects).
+An alternative hypothesis is that DEET "masks" humans by reducing the volatility of skin odorants that are attractive to insects.